-An input encoding tensor is considered legal only if it contains every possible binary representation exactly once.
-To increase the likelihood of generating such legal encodings, we introduce two regularization terms: 1) an "attraction" loss, which pulls each input vector toward all possible binary target vectors, encouraging convergence to binary values (0s and 1s), and 2) a repulsion loss, which pushes input vectors away from one another, discouraging vectors from converging to the same target vector.
-These regularization terms are weighted by a scalar coefficient that balances the trade-off between minimizing the primary score loss and enforcing the attraction-repulsion constraints.
-After 1500 epochs, most of the vectors of an input converge to valid binary values, though some remain in an intermediate state.
+These regularization terms are weighted by a scalar coefficient that balances the trade-off between minimizing the \gls{qor} loss and enforcing the attraction-repulsion constraints.
+After 1500 optimization epochs, most of the vectors of an input converge to valid binary values, though some remain in intermediate states.
 A post-processing step is thus applied to legalize the encoding.
-Specifically, for each floating vector that has not converged to a binary target, we compute its distance to the remaining unassigned binary target vectors.
-The vector with the smallest distance to any available target vector is assigned to that target, and both are removed from their respective candidate pools.
-This process is repeated iteratively until all vectors have been assigned and the encoding is legal.
+Specifically, for each non-binary vector, we compute its distance to the remaining unassigned binary target vectors.
+The vector-target pair with the smallest distance is then matched, and both are removed from their respective candidate pools.
+This process is repeated iteratively until all vectors are assigned, yielding a fully legal encoding.